Who may borrow from Kellar Library?

 Library materials are not for sale.
 If an item is lost, the charge is the replacement cost plus $5.00 processing fee.
 Overdue fines, if any, are in addition to the replacement fee and processing fee.
 If an item is damaged, the charge is determined by the Library Director and may include a rebinding fee.

 - Distance education students are allowed to borrow up to seven books at a time by mail.

-- Distance education students are expected to pay shipping costs to and from their location.
+- Distance education students are expected to pay shipping costs from their location.

 - Books circulate for four weeks, beginning when the book is checked out at the circulation desk, and will not be considered returned until the library receives them.

 - Unpaid fines and shipping costs will result in a hold on the student’s account at the end of a semester and the student will not be able to receive grades or transcripts until the amount is paid.